 8. The Hunger: The Flower Duet’ from Lakmé by Delibes

 The Hunger is a 1983 British horror film directed by Tony Scott, and starring Catherine Deneuve, David Bowie, and Susan Sarandon.
-It is the story of a love triangle between a doctor who specialises in sleep and aging research and a vampire couple.
+It is the story of a love triangle between a doctor who specializes in sleep and aging research and a vampire couple.
 The soundtrack features a piano adaption of The Flower Duet in a memorable scene where Catherine Deneuve plays the piano for Susan Sarandon.

 9. Amadeus: Requiem by Mozart